 It’s been an interesting financial year with the global pandemic transforming the way a lot of us work.
 With many of us now working from home, there’s even more to consider when it comes to putting in your tax return.
 Don’t know where to start?
 We’ve put together a general guide to help kick start your return.

 Work out what you can claim

-We recommend you keep a record of all your receipts and working hours as evidence.
 Our tips are intended to be general in nature.
-We recommend you seek expert advice from a tax professional before you claim.
+We recommend you keep a record of all your receipts and working hours as evidence, and that you seek expert advice from a tax professional before you claim.

 What are my options when lodging a claim?

 Knowing what you can claim is the first step.
 Knowing how you can claim is the next big step to tackle.
 There are a few ways you can arrange it:

 - Lodge your tax return through the ATO

 Lodge online via the myTax portal.
 If online isn’t your jam, a paper tax form is another option.